jstuckey/gulp-gzip/README.md

 ### gzipOptions `Object`

 Options object to pass through to zlib.Gzip.
-See [zlib documentation](http://nodejs.org/api/zlib.html#zlib_options) for more information.
+See [zlib documentation][gzip-options] for more information.

 ```javascript
 gzip({ gzipOptions: { level: 9 } })